-Han reflexively glanced to his right to see the person Mich was addressing-and froze, startled.
-B ria !
-At first he told himself he was seeing things, that it was just a chance resemblance, then lie heard her speak in that low, slightly husky voice he remembered.
+At first he told himself he was seeing things, that it was just a chance resemblance, then he heard her speak in that low, slightly husky voice he remembered.
 "Just some Vishay water, please, Mich."

-Itk her.
+It's her.
 Bria.
-Itk really her.
+It's really her.

 Slowly she turned her head, and their gazes locked.
-Hank heart was hammering, though he was pretty sure his face was under control.
+Han's heart was hammering, though he was pretty sure his face was under control.
 All those sabacc games had taught him something.